Inpatient Overflow Management with Proximal Policy Optimization: Atomic Actions and Proximal Policy Optimization

 We note that even though the action is still state-dependent, the largest action space size is $|\mathcal{J}| = J$, which is drastically smaller compared to the combinatorial action space in the original MDP problem.
 This reduction forms the most critical foundation for developing an algorithm that scales effectively with the number of customer classes and server pools.

-For clarity, and to distinguish between the MDP state and action defined in Section~\ref{Sec:MDP model} and those used for the atomic decision process here, we will refer to the state and action in Section~\ref{Sec:MDP model} as the \emph{system-level} state and action throughout the rest of the paper.
-Meanwhile, we will refer to the state and action in the atomic decision process as the \textit{atomic} state and action.
+For clarity, and to distinguish between the MDP state and action defined in Section~\ref{Sec:MDP model} and the ones used for the atomic decision process here, we will refer to those in Section~\ref{Sec:MDP model} as the \emph{system-level} state and action throughout the rest of the paper.
+Meanwhile, we will refer to the ones in the atomic decision process as the \textit{atomic} state and action.
 It is important to note that the system-level and atomic states and actions are closely related.
 Specifically, the initial atomic state $s^1$ corresponds to the system-level (pre-action) state $s$, and after all atomic actions are executed, the final atomic state $s^{q+1}$ corresponds to the system-level post-action state $s^+$.
-Additionally, the sum of the atomic actions for the inflow and outflow of class $j$ customers can be used to recover the system-level actions.
-That is, for any given pair $(\boldsymbol{\sigma}(s), \textbf{a})$, we can recover the system-level action $f_{i,j}$ via $\sum_{n=1}^q \mathbbm{1}(a^n=j, \sigma^n(s)=i)$.
+For any given pair $(\boldsymbol{\sigma}(s), \textbf{a})$, we can recover the system-level action $f_{i,j}$ via $\sum_{n=1}^q \mathbbm{1}(a^n=j, \sigma^n(s)=i)$.

+Theoretical support for the proposed atomic action approach comes from a contemporary paper \cite{dai2025optimal}.
+Their Theorems 1 and 2 show that, in certain stochastic processing networks, (i) decomposing joint actions into atomic steps incurs no loss in optimality, and (ii) even enforcing step-independent policies (each atomic action follows the same rule) still achieves the optimal long-run average reward.
+This step-independent structure mirrors our setup in Section 4.1, where each atomic action is sampled from the same policy $\pi(\cdot \mid s^\ell)$ regardless of step index $\ell$.